rust-lang/rfcs/text/1236-stabilize-catch-panic.md

 increase in global complexity (as all types must consider the marker trait).

 With `PanicSafe`, however, it is expected that this is not the case.
-The `recover` function is not intented to be used commonly outside of FFI or thread pool-like abstractions.
+The `recover` function is not intended to be used commonly outside of FFI or thread pool-like abstractions.
 Within FFI the `PanicSafe` trait is typically not mentioned due to most types being relatively simple.
 Thread pools, on the other hand, will need to mention `AssertPanicSafe`, but will likely propagate panics